cathat00/NMA_B-T_Project/README.md

 ## 🛠️ Updating Modules

+1. Create a new branch ("Branches" -> "View All Branches" -> "New Branch")
+2. Select ("checkout") your branch via the branch dropdown
-1. Go to the module file on GitHub (e.g. `modules/rnn_core.py`)
+3. Go to the module folder
-2. Click ✏️ (Edit)
+4. Select a file and click ✏️ (Edit)
-3. Commit changes
+5. Commit changes to your branch
-4. In Colab, rerun the first cell to get the latest version
+6. In Colab, restart the session and rerun the first cell to get the latest version
+7. We can merge your changes into main during project time!